lextrack/Simple-Screen-Recorder/README.md

 - To stop the screen recording, click the "Stop Recording" button.
 The recorded video file will be saved in the "Recordings" folder.<br>

+- When you enter the "Recordings" folder, you'll see the audio and video files separated.
+Having the files like this is very useful if you want to edit the video and audio tracks with total freedom.
+However, you also can combine your audio and video files using the "Merge Media Files" tool.<br>

-- Additionally, you can record audio separately.
-Using the system of the screen recorder, you can record individually your microphone, desktop audio, or both of them.
+- You can also record audio separately.
+You can record your microphone, desktop audio, or both separately.
-In the main window, select the "Audio Recording" option and then, you could record audio from your PC.
-The recorded audio file will be saved in the "AudioRecordings" folder.<br>
+Select the Audio Recording option in the main window and you can record audio from your PC.
+The recorded audio files are stored in the "AudioRecordings" folder.<br>
 </p>

 <h2 align="center">Features</h2>